Allene Tew: First marriage

-Hostetter died of pneumonia on August 3, 1902, at the age of 32.
-He contracted a cold on his yacht Seneca during a trip to Larchmont, New York, to visit his brother Herbert.
-His estate was valued at $1,349,196, which included shares of the Union Trust Company, the Pennsylvania Gas Goal Company, the Monongahela Coal Company, the Pittsburgh, Bessemer and Lake Erie Railroad, and the Hostetter Company, the family firm.
-After his death, it was reported that Tod had lost $1,000,000 in one year because of gambling.
-Reportedly, "[b]efore he was buried the gamblers who claimed that the young man owed them large sums called upon the widow to effect a settlement."
+Hostetter died of pneumonia on August 3, 1902.His estate was valued at $1.3M.
+Tod had lost $1,000,000 in the last year, and "[b]efore he was buried the gamblers who claimed that the young man owed them large sums called upon the widow to effect a settlement."

 Second marriage

+After Tod's death, Allene settled in New York City.